sreeja-kc/sreeja-kc/README.md

 - 👋 Hi, I’m @sreeja-kc
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-C++ and JAVA
+C and JAVA
 - 💞️ I’m looking to collaborate on ...open source projects
 - 📫 How to reach me ...